• Chetco River Rockhounding is a popular activity on the Oregon Coast

 • White quartz and jasper are scattered throughout the gravels

-The Chetco River makes its way from tributaries in the Klamath Mountains, flowing 56 miles through the remote southwestern region of Oregon, and finally empties into the Pacific Ocean at Brookings.
-The river carries minerals from the Upper Chetco River area that have numerous gold-quartz veins and serpentinite rocks.
+The Chetco River originates from tributaries in the Klamath Mountains, flowing 56 miles through the remote southwestern region of Oregon before emptying into the Pacific Ocean at Brookings.
+The river carries minerals from the Upper Chetco River area, known for its numerous gold-quartz veins and serpentinite rocks.

-Other adventures on the Chetco River include fishing, swimming, hiking, whitewater kayaking, camping, and picnicking.
+Besides rockhounding, the Chetco River offers a range of other activities including fishing, swimming, hiking, whitewater kayaking, camping, and picnicking.

-The river boasts numerous excellent swimming sites in the lower section with easy access to the riverbank.
-Some of the upper Chetco areas in Kalmiopsis Wilderness might require a tough hike to swimming holes.
+Swimming: The lower section boasts excellent swimming sites with easy access to the riverbank.
+Some areas in the upper Chetco, located in the Kalmiopsis Wilderness, may require a challenging hike to reach the swimming holes.

 Open: Year-round